kurttaylor/kurt-website/content/publication/taylor-2019-a/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: Prioritizing putative influential genes in early life cardiovascular disease susceptibility by applying tissue-specific Mendelian randomization
+title: Improving the precision of intranasal oxytocin research
 subtitle: ''
-summary: ''
+summary: 'We outline how the precision of intranasal oxytocin research can be improved by the complementary consideration of methodology, theory and reproducibility'
 authors:
-- Kurt Taylor
+- Adriano Winterton
-- George Davey Smith
+- Lars T. Westlye
-- Caroline L. Relton
+- Nils Eiel Steen
-- Tom R. Gaunt
+- Ole A. Andreassen
-- Tom G. Richardson
+- Daniel S Quintana
-tags: [""]
+tags: ["oxytocin"]
 categories: []
-date: '2019-01-31'
+date: '2020-11-30'
 lastmod: 2020-08-29T14:26:46+02:00
 featured: false
 draft: false